Adam & Friends: Episode One, The Director

 “Mr. McIntyre.
 Sullivan McIntyre.
 One of the world’s most famous film directors.”

-“Now, I happened to walk by your orphanage and couldn’t help but notice how your orphans have an amazing talent in acting.
-So my assistant and I decided to come over here and ask if you would be willing to take the offer of letting your orphans star in my biggest movie.”
+“Now, I happened to walk by your house and couldn’t help but notice how your children have an amazing gift at acting.
+So I decided to come over here and ask if you would be willing to let your kids star in my newest movie.”

-“Picture this: your orphans are going to be known as ‘the famous orphans who turned from living in an orphanage to living the dream’.
+“Picture this: your orphans are now known as ‘the famous orphans who changed from living in an orphanage to living the dream’.
 They’ll be so famous everyone will be paying lots of money just to see them star in one of my movies.”

-He closes his eyes in annoyance and shakes his head.
-“Mr. McIntyre, I’m sorry, but these kids will not be taken advantage of like that.
-I’m going to have to turn down that ridiculous offer.”
+He rolls his eyes.
+“Mr. McIntyre, I’m going to have to turn down that ridiculous offer.”

 “Why not?
 This might give these orphans a chance to have what most kids are only wishing they had!”